September

 -

-One letter of recommendation is required.
+One reference is required prior to registration.
 Choose a referee who can explain how your experience and qualifications have prepared you for academic and professional success.
 If you do not have a copy, provide contact details for one referee and we will automatically email them upon application submission.

 If you are still completing or recently completed a degree-level programme, an academic reference is preferred from a referee who has taught or supervised you directly.
 If you have been working for a few years, a professional referee is acceptable.